 Enhancing Student Loan Counseling

-Standardizing Award and Annual Loan Letters
+Standardizing Aid Notification and Annual Loan Letters

 In addition to annual loan counseling, there needs to be more standardized and personalized communication to students around the topic of borrowing, their actual debt, and resources to help them manage it.

-Establishing award letter standards for institutions, including minimum requirements for data elements associated with cost and funding options, and the use of personalized content to address unique student needs, drives student-centric financial aid to the levels they should be at.
+Establishing award notification standards for institutions, including minimum requirements for data elements associated with cost and funding options, and the use of personalized content to address unique student needs, drives student-centric financial aid to the levels they should be at.
 And they’ll pay dividends quickly, helping to create more informed borrowers.

 Similar strides should be made for annual loan letters, informing students of the status of their loan debt and estimated payments.
 Some states have already begun to implement these letters, but loan letters should become customary across the board, through visible, technologically adaptive channels with active confirmation.
 Hopefully by enhancing the counseling options and tying in such notifications, we can better educate students on how much they’ve borrowed.